RediSearch/RediSearch/docs/docs/reference/Sorting.md

 The fields `last_name` and `age` are sortable, but `first_name` isn't.
 This means we can search by either first and/or last name, and sort by last name or age.

-### Note on sortable TEXT fields
+### Note on sortable fields

 In the current implementation, when declaring a sortable field, its content gets copied into a special location in the index, for fast access on sorting.
-This means that making long text fields sortable is very expensive, and you should be careful with it.
+This means that making long fields sortable is very expensive, and you should be careful with it.

 ### Normalization (UNF option)